-No change during the year, but remains high due to the economic and geopolitical issues as referred to in the Chairman's statement.
-To reduce this risk, the Board places reliance upon the skills and expertise of the Manager and its track record over many years of making successful investments in this segment of the market.
-In addition, the Manager operates a formal and structured investment appraisal and review process, which includes an Investment Committee, comprising investment professionals from the Manager for all investments, and at least one external investment professional for investments greater than £1 million in aggregate across all the Albion managed VCTs.
+To reduce this risk, the Board places reliance upon the skills and expertise of the Manager and its track record of making successful investments in higher growth technology businesses.
+The Manager operates a formal and structured investment appraisal and review process, which includes an Investment Committee, comprising investment professionals from the Manager for all investments, and at least one external investment professional for investments greater than £1 million in aggregate across all the Albion managed VCTs.
 The Manager also invites and takes account of comments from non-executive Directors of the Company on matters discussed at the Investment Committee meetings.

-Investments are actively and regularly monitored by the Manager (investment managers normally sit on portfolio company boards), including the level of diversification in the portfolio, and the Board receives detailed reports on each investment as part of the Manager's report at quarterly board meetings.
 The Board and Manager regularly review the deployment of investments and cash resources available to the Company in assessing liquidity required for servicing the Company's buy-backs, dividend payments and operational expenses.
-The decision to issue a Prospectus for the 2023/24 Top Up was due to careful analysis of these factors.
+The decision to issue a Prospectus for the 2022/23 and 2023/24 Top-Ups followed careful analysis of these factors.